crpietschmann/portfolio/_posts/2013-03-16-what-e2809cvare2809d-really-means-in-ce28093ite28099s-not-e2809cvariante2809d.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>The reason the compiler automatically handles this refactoring is that our usage of the “myPerson” variable (specifically the “Name” property) is identical between the two objects so the compiler is able to implicitly handle the changes made without requiring us to change additional code other than the return type of the factory method.</p>
+The reason the compiler automatically handles this refactoring is that our usage of the “myPerson” variable (specifically the “Name” property) is identical between the two objects so the compiler is able to implicitly handle the changes made without requiring us to change additional code other than the return type of the factory method.

-<p><em>On a related note:</em> Yes, it would generally be best practice to use an interface or base class in the above example, but I wrote it this way to demonstrate the capabilities of how “var” can make refactoring simpler.
-Also, using the above example where you start with a “Teacher” object and then change it to an “IPerson” interface instead of a “Student” object as shown will exhibit the same behavior and therefore utilize the same concept of easy refactoring.</p>
+<em>On a related note:</em> Yes, it would generally be best practice to use an interface or base class in the above example, but I wrote it this way to demonstrate the capabilities of how “var” can make refactoring simpler.
+Also, using the above example where you start with a “Teacher” object and then change it to an “IPerson” interface instead of a “Student” object as shown will exhibit the same behavior and therefore utilize the same concept of easy refactoring.

-<p>For better visualization, here’s the above refactor example using an interface:</p>
+For better visualization, here’s the above refactor example using an interface:

 <pre class="csharpcode"><span class="kwrd">public</span> <span class="kwrd">interface</span> IPerson {
     <span class="kwrd">string</span> Name { get; set; }